uviclibraries/unix-introduction/navigating-files-directories.md

 > ## **Exercise 2**
 >
-> Using the data files that you downloaded at the beginning of the
-> session, explore the files and directories with the following prompts:
+> Move to the `shell-lesson-data` directory that you downloaded at the beginning of the session (which should be in your `Desktop` directory), and, explore the files and > directories with the following prompts:
 >
 > *  What is the full path to the file `methane.pdb`?
 > *  Who is the author of `methane.pdb`?